 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-So don't hesitate to turn for help.
+So do not hesitate to turn for help.
 The resources below will get you started.
 Quitting smoking is one of the hardest things you will ever do.
 You deserve to give yourself the best chance at a healthier you!

 Quit Smoking: 5 Steps to START (MedlinePlus Magazine)